-The Guadua bamboo belongs to the Neotropical genus and is in fact, the largest known variety of Neotropical bamboos on this planet.
+The Guadua bamboo belongs to the Neotropical genus and is in fact, the largest known variety of Neotropical bamboo on this planet.
 It is a pretty thorny, clumping bamboo that falls under moderate to large species of bamboo.

-It is commonly found in Uruguay, Trinidad and in the northern parts of Mexico.
+It is commonly found in Uruguay, Trinidad, and the northern parts of Mexico.
 The largest and densest concentrations are found in the Orinoco and the Amazon basin.
 These bamboo trees are generally found at lower altitudes that are lesser than 1,500m.
 Some species, however, can thrive at altitudes higher than 2500m.

 This is because the Guadua bamboo has excellent watershed protection qualities.
 It is also used for its robust and enduring physical properties for making things like vegetable steel.

-Unfortunately, in recent times, the natural concentration of this clumping bamboo has depleted due to over-exploitation of the plant.
+Unfortunately, in recent times, the natural concentration of this clumping bamboo has depleted due to the over-exploitation of the plant.
 And the only way to get that up again is to ensure the sustainable use of the species.

 And one of the significant reasons that necessitate the conservation of the species is that the Guadua bamboo is one of those plants that effectively removes more carbon dioxide from the air than several other kinds of tropical trees.

 The Dendrocalamus Giganteus or the Giant Bamboo, as the name suggests, is a massive tropical and subtropical clumper bamboo type.
-The tree is native Southeast Asia and is evidently one of the largest bamboo species of bamboo in the world.
+The tree is native to Southeast Asia and is evidently one of the largest bamboo species of bamboo in the world.

 These bamboos have a somewhat grayish-green color, and they grow in close clumps, usually reaching a height of up to 30 meters, i.e., 98 feet.

-It grows out quickly and can, in fact, grow up to 40 centimeters a day if provided with the favorable conditions.
+It grows out quickly and can, in fact, grow up to 40 centimeters a day if provided with favorable conditions.
 The trees can be found commonly thriving along the banks of the river at higher altitudes.

 The Giant Bamboo is generally found in Myanmar, Indonesia, Sri Lanka, Bangladesh, Thailand, and India.
-The “culms” of these bamboo trees grow out straight and has a kind of powdery or flaky appearance.
+The “culms” of these bamboo trees grow out straight and have a kind of powdery or flaky appearance.
 When these are dried, the color changes into a brownish-green with a smooth surface.
 Also, the young shoots of the Giant Bamboo have a blackish-purple hue.

 One of the major purposes of the Giant Bamboo is that of constructing bridges in India.
-It is also largely used as a reinforcement of concrete, ladders, scaffolding or house frames in tiles, walls, or floor coverings.
+It is also largely used as a reinforcement of concrete, ladders, scaffolding, or house frames in tiles, walls, or floor coverings.
 The leaves of the trees are commonly used for thatching.

-The plant is also naturalized in Central America, Java, Malaysia, Central America, West Indies, Philippines, and Maluku.
+The plant is also naturalized in Central America, Java, Malaysia, Central America, West Indies, the Philippines, and Maluku.

-The Giant Thorny Bamboo is a bright-green, tall and spiny bamboo species that grows in dense thickets.
-These thickets consist of a large concentration of heavily-branched, closely packed culms.
+The Giant Thorny Bamboo is a bright-green, tall, and spiny bamboo species that grows in dense thickets.
+These thickets consist of a large concentration of heavily branched, closely packed culms.
 The plant can reach a height of up to 10-35 meters, growing naturally in dry forest zones.

 The branches spread out from the base of the plant and its aerial roots reach up to a few nodes above.

-The length of the internodes measures about 15-46 cm in length and about 3.0 to 20 cm in diameter.
+The length of internodes measures about 15-46 cm in length and about 3.0 to 20 cm in diameter.